meteorcloudy/bzlmod-examples/README.md

 cd examples/01-simple && bazel run :main
 ```

-## Dependency graph of projects in the main registry
+## Dependency graph of modules in the main registry

 ```
 C 1.0 -> B 1.0 -> A 1.0